shopware/docs/guides/plugins/plugins/storefront/use-media-thumbnails.md

 ## Using searchMedia function

 You should be able to store media in your shop and to maintain them in your Administration.
-It is not possible to display such an image in the storefront with only its media ID though.
+It is not possible to display such an image in the Storefront with only its media ID though.
 To achieve that, the function `searchMedia` exists:

 ```php
 public function searchMedia (array $ids, Context $context): MediaCollection {